-Check our FAQs first for the common questions.
-If you don't find the answer to your question, type in your own question, for example, how much is tuition?
+Check our FAQs below.
+If you don't find the answer to your question, type in your own question, email firstname.lastname@example.org or review the links provided below.

 1. How much is tuition?